 Beginning as a barista, Yun quickly climbed the ladder to management posts.
 In a career-vaulting move, Thomas Keller brought her onboard in 2008 at Per Se as a concierge.
 She found herself well-suited to the acclaimed restaurant’s exemplary standards of structure, teamwork, excellence, and VIP service, echoed throughout the Thomas Keller Restaurant Group.
 The role opened countless opportunities for Yun, including representing The French Laundry in Seoul for a high-caliber five-day event.

 Yun packed up for the West Coast to be closer to family, joining The Restaurant at Meadowood in St. Helena, CA in 2013, as assistant restaurant director alongside Nathaniel Dorn.
-A year later, a promising GM opportunity brought her to Sacramento to join forces with chef Pajo Bruich in Enotria Restaurant.
+A year later, a promising GM opportunity brought her to Sacramento to join forces with chef Pajo Bruich in Enotria Restaurant, in an effort to garner Michelin’s attention in the region.
 While she poured her heart into the concept and found an ideal working partner in chef Bruich, the restaurant’s closure led Yun to a brief stint consulting for Rudd Oakville Estate.
 She reunited with Bruich at Michael Mina’s Bourbon Steak and Clock Bar in San Francisco’s Westin St. Francis, as its GM.

-David Kinch hired Yun in 2015, and shortly thereafter the restaurant attained its third Michelin star.
-While she doesn’t take credit for 2016, under her leadership, Manresa has also attained three stars for 2017 and 2018 along with additional 2018 accolades: a AAA Five-Diamond Rating and the Forbes Travel Guide Five-Star Award.
+Chef David Kinch hired Yun in 2015, and shortly thereafter the restaurant attained its third Michelin star.
+While she doesn’t take credit for 2016, under her leadership, Manresa has also attained three stars for 2017, 2018, and 2019, along with additional 2018 and 2019 accolades: AAA Five-Diamond Rating and Forbes Travel Guide Five-Star Awards.